What is EOSIO?

 - Designed for Sparse Header Light Client Validation

 - Time Delay Security

 - Designed for Parallel Execution of Context Free Validation Logic

-Another important feature of EOSIO-based blockchain networks is its flexible architecture, because EOSIO allows a multi-chain ecosystem that is highly customizable and inter-compatible by not setting the rules in the protocol, but rather many of the network's "rules of engagement" are defined through the system contracts.
+Another important feature of EOSIO / Antelope based blockchain networks is its flexible architecture, because the protocol allows a multi-chain ecosystem that is highly customizable and inter-compatible by not setting the rules in the protocol, but rather many of the network's "rules of engagement" are defined through the system contracts.

 - Easily configure the network governance through smart contracts

 - To have transparent rules for the operation of the system